ethernautdao/evm-runners-cli/README.md

 This will install the binary in `~/.evm-runners/bin`

-Note that if you want to run the evm-runners binary from any directory, you need to make sure that `${HOME}/.evm-runners` is added to your PATH environment variable.
+Note: If you wish to run the evm-runners binary from any directory, ensure that `${HOME}/.evm-runners` is added to your PATH environment variable.
 You can do this by adding the following line to your shell configuration file:

 ```
 export PATH="${PATH}:/{HOME}/.evm-runners/bin"
 ```

-[Go 1.20](https://go.dev/doc/install) is required to compile the source code.
+Make sure you have [Go 1.20](https://go.dev/doc/install) or a later version installed to compile the source code.

 ## Commands